ChauhanMeet7/web-dev/README.md

 # web-dev
-This is apna college practice repo
+This is apna college practice repo.